ianosullivan/SaveFormToLocalStorage/README.md

     console.log(data);
 })
 ```
-The action file will have FORM scroped values
+The action file will have FORM scroped variables